-- 5.1 Following the publication of results after a Board of Examiners meeting, a student may request a reconsideration of the decision of a Board of Examiners on the following grounds: - a. the student believes that there has been a material error or irregularity by the University in the assessment process; - b. one or more of the constituent parts which have made up a student's final outcome are incorrect; - c. the student has additional material information which could not have previously been made available through the NEC policy or to the Board of Examiners.
+- 5.1 Following the publication of results after a Board of Examiners meeting, a student may request a reconsideration of the decision of a Board of Examiners on the following grounds: - a. the student believes that there has been a material error or irregularity by the University in the assessment process;

+- Section 17B - b. one or more of the constituent parts which have made up a student's final outcome are incorrect; - c. the student has additional material information which could not have previously been made available through the Notification of Extenuating Circumstances (NEC) policy or to the Board of Examiners.